dani2442/dani2442.github.io/content/posts/torax/index.md

 TORAX uses the theta method for time discretization, and employs several options for solving the discretized PDE system.
 These are described below.

-The `theta method` is a weighted average between the explicit and implicit Euler methods.
+The `θ-method` is a weighted average between the explicit and implicit Euler methods.
 For a generic ODE of the form:

 $$  \frac{dx}{dt} = F(x, t) $$